LuckyPray/DexKit/doc-source/src/en/index.md

     public AppHooker(LoadPackageParam loadPackageParam) {
         this.hostClassLoader = loadPackageParam.classLoader;
         String apkPath = loadPackageParam.appInfo.sourceDir;
+        // DexKit creation is a time-consuming operation, please do not create the object repeatedly.
+        // If you need to use it globally, please manage the life cycle yourself and ensure
+        // that the .close() method is called when not needed to prevent memory leaks.
-        try (DexKitBridge bridge = DexKitBridge.create(apkPath)) {
+        // Here we use `try-with-resources` to automatically close the DexKitBridge instance. try (DexKitBridge bridge = DexKitBridge.create(apkPath)) {
             isVipHook(bridge);
             // Other hook ...